Horsford admits to extramarital affair after podcaster discloses relationship

 Off-and-on relationship

-In total, she said, their sexual relationship took place between 2009-10 and 2017-2019, though they remained in regular contact for the entire decade.
+In total, she said, their sexual relationship took place between 2009 and 2010 and between 2017 and 2019, though they remained in regular contact for the entire decade.

-“If this was a story in 2018 (when Horsford successfully recaptured the seat after having lost it in 2014), he wouldn’t have run,” Linder said.
+“If this was a story in 2018 (when Horsford recaptured the seat he lost in 2014), he wouldn’t have run,” Linder said.
 “He obtained this position under false pretenses that he was a family man and man of God.
 He should take a step back, atone, and if people are satisfied, then he can come back into politics.”

 Horsford has been married since 2000 and has three children.